GianniGuava/Tic-Tac-Toe-Games/README.md

 ## Installation Instructions:
 Fork the code, open the folder of the game you want to play in the application of your choice (make sure it is in a C++ environment), and then run the following commands:
 - g++ main.cpp
 - ./a.out

-For example, to play Super Tic-Tac-Toe, open the "Super Tic-Tac-Toe" folder in the integrated terminal and run the above commands.
+(Ex.
+To play Super Tic-Tac-Toe, open the "Super Tic-Tac-Toe" folder in the integrated terminal and run the above commands.)

 ## Game Rules:
 ### Super Tic-Tac-Toe: